 Autonomic Computing (2002-2003)

-This project was a company-wide initiative that aimed at handling the growing complexities of computer systems.
-While I had just started in this new area, having moved from a totally different area of physics/optics, I managed to set a research agenda that would be useful in the domain: anomaly detection for system monitoring.
-The KDD paper, which is my very first paper in computer science, was written in this project.
+This project represented a company-wide effort to address the increasing complexities within computer systems.
+Transitioning from a vastly different field of physics/optics, I was new to this area.
+Nevertheless, I succeeded in establishing a research agenda that proved to be highly relevant for the field: anomaly detection for system monitoring.
+The resulting KDD paper, my inaugural publication in computer science, emerged from this work.

 The paper is well-known to be one of the first works of subspace-based anomaly detection and enjoys 300+ citations as of 2022.
 The paper is also one of the first works that leverage directional statistics for scoring anomalies.